 To be sure this medication is not causing harmful effects, your hearing will need to be tested often.
 Visit your doctor regularly.

-Take this medication for the full prescribed length of time.
+Take this medicine for the full prescribed length of time.
 Your symptoms may improve before the infection is completely cleared.
+Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
 Vancomycin will not treat a viral infection such as the common cold or flu.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.

 Need help identifying pills and medications?